4 NHL Backup Goalies Who Should Be Starters

 NHL Backups Ready for the Next Step

-As the season continues wraps up, expect to hear more about backup goaltenders if injuries strike during the playoffs.
+As the season continues to wrap up, expect to hear more about backup goaltenders if injuries strike during the playoffs.
 Plus, all it takes is a general manager seeing an answer to their goaltending woes on another team’s bench for one of these players to go from career backup to franchise hero.

 *All stats from hockey-reference.com.